 Americans love a good sense of kitsch.
-The world’s largest frying pan (Brandon, IA), the Mystery Spot (Santa Cruz, CA), the Corn Palace (Mitchell, SD) — every iteration of “funky roadside attraction” is a good one, holding a cozy place in our collective hearts.
+The world’s largest frying pan (Brandon, Iowa), the Mystery Spot (Santa Cruz, California), the Corn Palace (Mitchell, South Dakota) — every iteration of funky roadside attraction is a good one, holding a cozy place in our collective hearts.
 They’re simple, innocent, nostalgic.
 They require no vast spectacle, no budget-busting entrance fee, no unmet expectations.

 For years, I put Wisconsin’s House on the Rock safely in this territory, hearing about its extravagant Christmas displays, its creepy often-topless mannequins, its bizarre collection of automated music machines — it sounded like a place one resorts to on a rainy afternoon or a desperate attempt to salvage an awkward second date.

-Alex Jordan Jr. is the man behind the House on the Rock.
+Alexander John Jordan is the man behind the House on the Rock.
 He used to just sit in quiet corners and watch the faces of visitors, delighted in every eyebrow raise, every smile, every blank stare.
 He loved the reactions — all of them — from sheer, childlike joy to heebie-jeebies to terror.

 That being said, the House on the Rock didn’t start out as a tourist attraction.
 Jordan fell in love with the land as a young man, eventually buying the property from a farm family, the Christiansons.
 The land was and is called Deer Shelter Rock, and the house is both on and in the limestone bluff it sits on — the sunken orange-and-brown living rooms straight out of Austin Powers are lined with actual trees and actual rock faces.
 How it works, I still do not know.